Culture of Australia: Religion

 Corroboree at Newcastle by convict artist Joseph Lycett, c.
 1818.
 Aboriginal Australian religious practices associated with the Dreamtime have been practised for tens of thousands of years.

 Australia has no official state religion and the Australian Constitution prohibits the Commonwealth government from establishing a church or interfering with the freedom of religion.
-According to the 2011 Australian Census, 61.1% of Australians were listed as Christian.
-Historically, this proportion has been higher and a growing proportion of the population define themselves as irreligious, with 22.3% of Australians declaring "no religion" on the census.
+According to the 2021 Australian Census, 43.9% of Australians were listed as Christian.
+This percentage has declined considerably from 61.1% a decade earlier; a growing proportion of the population define themselves as irreligious, with 38.9% of Australians declaring 'No religion' in 2021, compared to 22.3% in the 2011 Census.
 There are also growing communities of various other religions.
 From the early decades after federation, people from diverse religious backgrounds have held public office.
-The first Jewish Governor General, Isaac Isaacs, was selected by the first Catholic prime minister, James Scullin, in the 1930s.
+The first Jewish governor general, Isaac Isaacs, was selected by the first Catholic prime minister, James Scullin, in the 1930s.
 In the 21st-century, some prime ministers have identified as religious, others as non-religious.

 St Mary Mackillop established an extensive network of schools and is Australia's first canonised saint of the Catholic Church.

 Christianity has had an enduring impact on Australia.
 At the time of Federation in 1901, 97% of Australians professed to be Christians.
 The Anglican Church (formerly Church of England) remained the largest denomination until 1986, when it was surpassed by the Roman Catholic Church.
 Australian Catholics were predominantly of Irish origin until post-World War II immigration brought more than a million Catholics from elsewhere in Europe.
 The Christian festivals of Christmas and Easter are national public holidays in Australia.
 Christian charitable organisations, hospitals and schools have played a prominent role in welfare and education since colonial times.
 In 2008, 20% of total students attended Catholic schools.
 Christian organisations such as the St. Vincent de Paul Society, the Salvation Army and Anglicare provide social services throughout Australia.
 Historically significant Christians include preachers David Unaipon, the first Aboriginal author, and the Reverend John Flynn, who founded the Royal Flying Doctor Service.
 Suffragette Catherine Helen Spence was not only Australia's first female political candidate, but also one of its first female preachers.
 Mary MacKillop, who co-founded an order of nuns in the 19th century, called the Sisters of St. Joseph, became the first Australian to be canonised as a Catholic Saint in 2010, and Sir Douglas Nicholls, a preacher and Aboriginal rights activist was the first Indigenous Australian to be appointed Governor of an Australian State.